apache/airflow/contributing-docs/03_contributors_quick_start.rst

 1. With a Docker Containers and Docker Compose (on your local machine).
-This environment is managed with `Breeze <../dev/breeze/doc/README.rst>`_ tool written in Python that makes the environment management, yeah you guessed it - a breeze.
+This environment is managed with `Breeze <../dev/breeze/doc/README.rst>`_ tool written in Python that makes the environment management, yeah you guessed it - a breeze
-2. With a local virtual environment (on your local machine).
+2. With a local virtual environment (on your local machine)
 3. With a remote, managed environment (via remote development environment)

 Before deciding which method to choose, there are a couple of factors to consider: